 - A totally unique rental - we have never seen anything like this, and we love it

-- Art enthusiasts will be in seventh heaven with a world-renowned gallery next door and art installations within the farmhouse itself by Pipilotti Rist and Guillermo Kuitca
+- Art enthusiasts will be in seventh heaven with a world-renowned gallery next door (free to enter) and art installations within the farmhouse itself by Pipilotti Rist and Guillermo Kuitca

-- Six spacious ensuite bedrooms - perfect for a large family gathering, or take advantage of reduced rates for smaller groups
+- Six spacious ensuite bedrooms - perfect for a large family gathering, or take advantage of reduced rates for couples

 - Being an old building, there are creaky boards and uneven floors, but this is part of the charm